awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-container-contracts.md

 1. Ensure you understand the terms and conditions with cancellation\.

-1. Select the check box to cancel the automatic renewal\.
+1. Select the checkbox to cancel the automatic renewal option\.